The personal injury lawyers at the Buckfire Law Firm represent victims of bicycle accidents on streets, highways, and roadways.

 Finding the Best Michigan Bicycle Accident Lawyer

-Buckfire Law has been a respected law firm for more than 50 years and has achieved the top awards in the legal profession.
+The Buckfire Law is a respected law firm for more than 50 years/ We have achieved the top awards in the legal profession.

 The difference between winning a great settlement or no settlement is the attorney you choose for your case.
 We have the skill and experience to win your case.